PhD in Architecture

 Note: Contact your department or program for more information about the Research and Skills and Responsible Scholarship requirement for doctoral students.

 This degree requires a minimum of 49 credits and is for students seeking to enhance the body of knowledge in the discipline of architecture.
 Because of this desire, Ph.D. students at KU are viewed as colleagues and collaborators with our faculty and as such, as valuable resources.
 The degree prepares students for careers in academia, consulting, practice-based research, or work in the public sector.
+The Ph.D. program is not a NAAB-accredited professional degree program and is not intended to prepare students for architectural licensure by itself.

 Concentration Areas